The Alcova Heights neighborhood has an email listserv. If you’d like to stay current with what’s happening in the neighborhood, subscribe today.

 How do I UNsubscribe?

-DO NOT email the listserv and the 500 people on it asking to be unsubscribed.
+DO NOT email the listserv and the 600 people on it asking to be unsubscribed.
+Use the GoogleGroups web site.

 How do I Subscribe?

-You must put your home address in Alcova Hts in the text of the message.
+3. You must put your home address in Alcova Hts in the text of the message.
 It will be kept strictly confidential, but we need it in order to limit membership only to residents.
 If you do not live in Alcova Hts but have a good reason to join, put that in the message written in full sentences.
-Requests with cryptic words without context will be ignored.
-Send a message to admin@alcovaheights dot com.
-Requests with blank text will be ignored and deleted.
+If you need helkp, send a message to email@example.com (not Mike nor Koset).

 Important: After you send that message, you may receive an acknowlegement message asking you to reply or click a link.
 PLEASE reply to that (rather than clicking on the link).
 You should get another email saying “Your join request for alcovaheights has succeeded but is pending approval.”
 GoogleGroups has made a recent change to their approval process.
 Sorry, but that is beyond our control.